thecoderpb/Android-Game-Development-Workshop/Instructions/Instructions.md

 There you go.
 Your Setup is complete.
 Go ahead and explore the files and its contents.<br>
 More references available <a href="https://libgdx.badlogicgames.com/documentation/" alt="loading...">here.</a><br>
 <br>

+<b>Make sure you have installed Android Studio properly and have ran the hello world app.
+There are many tutorials out there to help you get started with that.
+Also install Git for your machine.
+Download it from <a href="https://git-scm.com/downloads">here.</a></b>